TengzhiZhuo/cs326-final-lambda/docs/final.md

 img

-#### Main Page
+#### Home Page
-In the main page, the users can send a post with texts, photos, and locations.
+In the home page, the users can send a post with texts, photos, and locations.
 Other users can view the posts and they can click on the post title to see all the information.

 img